 Soften Your Butter

 Here’s the key when mixing the batter: Be gentle!
-Overmixing or handling the batter too much results in the gluten in the flour forming elastic gluten stands.
+Overmixing or handling the batter too much results in the gluten in the flour forming elastic gluten strands.
 You’ll end up with dense, tough cookies.
 And this goes for all cookies—not just cutouts!

 Show That Dough Who’s Boss